michaelkubina/SpotMicroESP32/README.md

 Join the Slack-Channel for this remix - discuss any topics regarding this design: spotmicroai.slack.com (#spotmicro-esp32)

 This Project currently lacks the whole programming/software part.
-Lukily Maarten Weyn already made the inverse kinematics work and wrote also an Smartphone App for simple Control of this Robot via BLE.
+Luckily Maarten Weyn already made the inverse kinematics work and wrote also an Smartphone App for simple Control of this Robot via BLE.
 Take a look into his Repository as well: https://github.com/maartenweyn/SpotMicro_ESP32

 ![SpotMicroESP32](https://github.com/michaelkubina/SpotMicroESP32/blob/master/spotmicroESP32.jpg)